-Singapore’s coastal waters are heavily utilised for recreational activities, port and shipping activities, maritime and petroleum industries as well as fisheries and aquaculture.
+Singapore is one of the most densely populated countries in the world, and it has a sizeable coastal environment despite its small land area (710 km2).
+Singapore’s coastal waters are heavily utilised for recreational activities, port and shipping activities, maritime and petroleum industries and fisheries and aquaculture.

 Network of eight real-time water quality monitoring buoys